fleschutz/PowerShell/README.md

 How to get PowerShell?
 ----------------------
 Windows 7 and newer do provide PowerShell by default.
-For other platforms or for a newer PowerShell version please visit https://github.com/PowerShell/PowerShell.
+It's recommended to use it via **Windows Terminal** (see the Microsoft Store at https://www.aka.ms/terminal).

+For installation on alternative platforms (CentOS, Debian, Docker, Fedora, macOS, openSUSE, Red Hat, Ubuntu) visit https://github.com/PowerShell/PowerShell.

 How to configure PowerShell as default shell on Linux?